Are you looking for the best WordPress membership plugin?

 - Automatically generate your members-only areas

-- Sell individual downloads
+- Sell digital products and individual downloads

 - Create an unlimited number of membership plans and control the content members can access based on their membership level